bbkenny/AfrikFund/README.md

-# github.com-Wiper15-PayGuard-git
+# PayGuard

-Building PayGuard: An AI agent that mints a Solana NFT as immutable proof when a salary is late.
-Using Mistral AI &amp; ElevenLabs.
-Seeking Python, Solana/Web3, and Frontend devs to win.
-Let's build!
+An AI agent that automatically mints a "Proof of Debt" NFT on the Solana blockchain when a salary payment is late.
+Built with Mistral AI, ElevenLabs, and Crossmint to create transparency and leverage for workers.

+## The Problem
+Millions of workers, especially in the private security sector, face delayed salaries with no recourse or proof.

+## The Solution
+PayGuard uses a multi-agent workflow to:
+1. Record the debt immutably on the Solana blockchain.
+2. Generate a verifiable "Proof of Debt" NFT via Crossmint.
+3. Create professional follow-up communications using Mistral AI.
+4. Provide audio updates via ElevenLabs for accessibility.

+## Tech Stack
+- Python (Flask)
+- Solana (Blockchain)
+- Crossmint (NFT Minting)
+- Mistral AI (Natural Language Processing)
+- ElevenLabs (Text-to-Speech)